slavfox/Cozette/README.md

 size.
 Vector fonts scale well, but in this case, might look ugly at smaller point sizes because of antialiasing issues and the like.

-VSCode and a lot of other GUI applications don't support bitmap fonts, so you will want to use CozetteVector there.
-In applications that do support bitmap fonts, you will want to use the normal, bitmap Cozette (unless it's too small for you, in which case, CozetteVector scales better).

 ### Linux
 The preferred format is `.otb` (for bitmaps) or `.ttf` (for CozetteVector).
 To install the font, just throw it in your fonts directory